dgmulholland/dgmulholland/README.md

 ## 🧑 About Me

 I'm Dave (He/Him), a Security Platform Engineer based in Scotland's Central Belt looking to return to the Cloud/DevOps world.
-I have a breadth of experience with Linux & Windows administration, infrastructure deployment and support, virtualisation, and automation.
+I have a breadth of experience with Linux & Windows administration, infrastructure deployment & support, virtualisation, and automation.

 You can find me on:
 - [LinkedIn](https://www.linkedin.com/in/dave-m-86b386138/)
 - [Credly](https://www.credly.com/users/dave-mulholland.9fb54736)

-Most of repositories here are set to private, but will be changed to public if their content is suitable.
+Most repositories here are set to private, but will be changed to public if their content is suitable.

 ---